obiwanjacobi/Zsharp/docs/lexical/keywords.md

 `fun` | for pure functions?

 > Use `var` to make mutable variables and normal syntax is always immutable?
+Kotlin uses val for constants/immutable and var for mutable vars.

 > Use `is` to do type checking and for use in conditional expressions?